Fabric New Synagogue: History

 During the war years, after the confiscation of the school premises, the courses of the Israelite High School continued, for a time, inside the synagogue.
 The synagogue fell into decay at the end of the communist period, closing in 1985 as most of the Jews left in the city after World War II emigrated to Israel.
 It was closed for 24 years, during which time it was vandalized several times and several valuables, such as sculptures or pieces of furniture, were stolen.
-In 2009, the Jewish community ceded the Fabric Synagogue to the Timișoara National Theater.
-The management of the cultural institution planned to renovate the building and set up a performance hall in five years.
-Since nothing has changed, Timișoara City Hall decided to take over its administration in 2018 in order to turn it into a multicultural center.
+In 2009, because it had no money for renovation and the synagogue was in an advanced state of decay, the Jewish Community of Timișoara ceded the synagogue for a period of 35 years to the Timișoara National Theatre, which wanted to turn it into a performance hall.
+The theatre company had seven years to complete the project, but due to lack of funds, it had to give up.
+In 2018, the synagogue was taken over by the Timișoara City Hall (for a period of 40 years), which promised to transform it into an unconventional cultural space.
+Since nothing has changed, the synagogue returned to the Jewish Community of Timișoara in 2020.
+It was taken over again by Timișoara City Hall in 2023 for maintenance, rehabilitation and restoration in order to transform it into a tourist and cultural objective.

 Architecture

 Fabric Synagogue is one of the most beautiful buildings in Timișoara, notable for its very rich decorative ensemble.
 Its plan is square, with a central dome that connects to the outer walls through semicircular arches.
 The central dome rests on an octagonal tambour, made of plastered and painted wood.
 The building also stands out through its small domes and towers, and on the polychrome facades the plaster alternates with the apparent red-yellow brick (Klinkersteine).

 The Fabric Synagogue features neo-Moorish elements combined with Gothic and neo-Renaissance elements.
 The height of the building is marked by the adjoining columns, and the upper part is provided with decorative railings.
 The building has two entrances, one for women and one for men.
 The one for women is on the street, and from it one can get upstairs.
 Upstairs is also the organ.
 The men have the entrance through a vestibule (pulish), and from here they reach the room reserved for them (heichal), where there are several wooden benches.